The Importance of Patient Engagement

 - Navigate the healthcare system

-The Benefits of a Robust Patient Engagement Strategy
+The Benefits of an Effective Patient Engagement Strategy

 A robust patient engagement strategy comes with many benefits.
 Two that are most notable are improved health outcomes and reduced cost of care.